mettrr/be-tech-test-normalizer/README.md

 ## The Test

-Your goal is to create a max-min normalizer that will scale a set of value so that the maximum value becomes 1, the minimum value becomes 0 and all other values lie in between, for example:
+Your goal is to create a max-min normalizer that will scale a set of values so that the maximum value becomes 1, the minimum value becomes 0 and all other values lie in between, for example: